denniemok/pango-lineage-to-who-label/README.md

      ```sql
      SELECT GROUP_CONCAT(DISTINCT a.lineage),
             GROUP_CONCAT(DISTINCT a.wholabel),
-            SUBSTR(b.lineage, 1, INSTR(b.lineage, '.') - 1) AS we,
+            SUBSTR(b.lineage, 1, INSTR(b.lineage, '.') - 1) AS plin,
             GROUP_CONCAT(b.lineage),
             GROUP_CONCAT(DISTINCT b.unaliased)
-     FROM   covariants AS a
+     FROM   annotation AS a
             LEFT JOIN nextstrain AS b
                    ON unaliased = a.lineage
                     OR unaliased LIKE a.lineage || '.%'
-     GROUP BY we
+     GROUP BY plin
-     ORDER BY a.wholabel, we ASC;
+     ORDER BY a.wholabel, plin ASC;
      ```
    - **Purpose**: Identify all possible aliases for a given lineage.
 Focus particularly on Omicron due to its extensive number of sublineages.

 6. **New Lineages Identification**:
    - **SQL Query**:
      ```sql
-     SELECT we,
-            b.lineage
+     WITH lineage_cte AS (
-     FROM   (SELECT SUBSTR(lineage, 1, INSTR(lineage, '.') - 1) AS we
+         SELECT SUBSTR(lineage, 1, INSTR(lineage, '.') - 1) AS plin
          FROM nextstrain
          WHERE nextstrainclade LIKE '23_'
-                    AND we != ''
+           AND SUBSTR(lineage, 1, INSTR(lineage, '.') - 1) != ''
+         GROUP BY plin
+     )
+     SELECT plin,
+            b.lineage
-             GROUP  BY we) AS a
+     FROM lineage_cte AS a
      LEFT JOIN covariants AS b
-                   ON b.lineage = a.we
+         ON b.lineage = a.plin
      WHERE b.lineage IS NULL;
      ```
    - **Purpose**: Check for new PANGO lineages that may not be present in the base list, focusing on Omicron variants which frequently introduce new lineages.

-Manual inspection is involved in each step to ensure accurate generalization and concise addition of new matching rules.
+Manual inspection is involved in each step to ensure accurate generalisation and concise addition of new matching rules.

+The file `mapping.core.csv` represents the final output of the process described above.
+The `generate_full_mapping.py` script is then executed to produce `mapping.full.json`.

 </details>